-Australian Essential Oils are known for their unique, distinctive aromas and wellness benefits.
+Australian Essential Oils are known for their purity, unique, distinctive aromas and wellness benefits. so, why use Australian essential oils?

-For those who are not quite familiar with Australian Essential Oils and wish to learn more about their unique qualities, we have drawn a few comparisons with traditional essential oils:
+For those who are not quite familiar with our Australian Essential Oils, and wish to learn more about their unique qualities, we have drawn a few comparisons with traditional essential oils:

 Australian Sandalwood versus Indian Sandalwood

-One of the most prestigious essential oils of Australia, Australian Sandalwood, is sustainably sourced by indigenous Australians, who have identified the best Sandalwood to harvest.
+One of the most prestigious essential oils of Australia is Australian Sandalwood.
+It is sustainably sourced by indigenous Australians, who have identified the best Sandalwood to harvest.

 Our Australian Sandalwood (Santalum spiactum) essential oil is sweeter and far more attractive than Indian Sandalwood (Santalum album).
-Australian Sandalwood essential oil has many aromatic benefits including being great to meditate with or relax and unwind and is renowned as an antiseptic oil, it is good for teenagers skin blemishes.
+Australian Sandalwood has many aromatic benefits including great to meditate with relax and unwind.
+It is renowned as an antiseptic oil and is good for teenage skin blemishes.

 Anise Myrtle versus Aniseed